jbreckmckye/raphael-paragraph/README.md

 A plugin for Raphael.js that allows you to create paragraphs of text with word wrapping and vertical line spacing.

-This is still work in progress, but you can use it - though that might be hard before I write up the documentation!
+The code is in a workable state, but I'm still doing some refactoring.
+I also need to write some documentation so people can actually use it.
+For the moment, look at the demo file for an example usage.

 What is this for?